 Question: Hi, I am interested in the genomics sequence for sophomore year in place of MOL 214.
 It offers exposure to biology, genetics, and biochemistry.
 The description says that it is equivalent to credit for MOL 214 and MOL 345, both of which I had planned to take, but I was having a hard time fitting biochemistry into my schedule.
 The description sounds extremely interesting and is very tempting.
 Do you know if this sequence is much more challenging or has disadvantages to it that I should be aware of?
 If you could let me know any details pertaining to the program at all, I would really appreciate it.

 Answer: The sequence is indeed very challenging.
 The integrated science program looks for those with rigorous science backgrounds and strong performance.
 However, the program isn't designed for the pre-med; it is designed for those interested in doing high-level science, but was not put together with the pre-medical curriculum in mind nor with the thought that future doctors would enroll.
 The last thing you should do is part of the program (and not all of it).
-It has yet to be seen how medical schools will interpret the transcripts of individuals who took the integrated program over freshman and sophomore years in place of the traditional introductory science courses.
-But at least they did start from the beginning, so there is consistency to their path.
-Jumping into the second year of the program runs the risk of leaving medical schools unable to accurately interpret what you've had and what you haven't had.
+Medical schools have accepted ISC 231-234 to satisfy General Chemistry and Physics requirements when students began the curriculum in the first year, but jumping into the second year of the program runs the risk of leaving medical schools unable to accurately interpret what you've had and what you haven't had.
 Especially when it comes to Biochemistry, medical schools may very likely want more depth (the medical schools that require/recommend Biochem, that is).
 Yes, the program "offers exposure," but medical schools will be hard pressed to determine the depth of the exposure you've had.
 In sum, the second year of the sequence should not be taken merely as a means of completing Biochemistry for medical school, and should not be done only in part.